 Most cats suffer from asthma, so burning this aromatic wood may trigger this illness.
 If detecting any coughing symptoms in your cat, stop using it immediately!

-Like cats, dogs can be sensitive and unpleasant with aromatic smoke, especially ones with pre-existing breathing problems.
+Like cats, dogs can be sensitive and unpleasant to aromatic smoke, especially ones with pre-existing breathing problems.
 If burning incense is compulsory, pay attention to your pets to make sure they are safe.
 When your dogs develop any symptoms such as runny nose, runny eyes, or heavy breath, you should stop burning it.

 Jasmine incense is one of the most popular scents these days.
 Although brands make the same thing, their products possess different flavor nuances.
 The best way to select the most suitable one is by testing it or considering using products from prestigious brands.